habi/EAWAG-manuscript/manuscript.md

 Re-runs of the notebook added newly scanned and reconstructed data to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.

 All notebooks written for this work are available online [@doi:10.5281/zenodo.6798632] and are extensively commented.
+The modularized and interactive format chosen for these notebooks makes them easy to adapt for any other study dealing with tomographic data.
+The first author of this study is happy to help other scientists to adapt the notebooks to their use-case.
-They are split into different task performed for this study and mentioned in their respective sections below.
+They notebooks are split into different task performed for this study and are specifically mentioned in the respective sections below.

 #### Preparation for analysis